-You may not think of pasta and chickpeas as two ingredients that go together but they actually make a great combination.
-The chickpeas add a nice firm texture and a delicious nutty flavor.
+You may not think of pasta with chickpeas (also known as garbanzo beans) as two ingredients that go together but they actually make a great combination.
+The chickpeas add a nice firm texture and add a delicious nutty flavor to the pasta.

-- Pasta any type ( I used spaghetti because that is what I had on hand)
+- Pasta of any type ( I used spaghetti because that is what I had on hand)

 - Fill a large pot with water and bring to a boil.
 Cook pasta when your water is ready.